tigerinus/CarND-Vehicle-Detection/README.md

 | GaussianNB |  2.34 | 0.77 | 99.11242603550295 | N | Misidentified few false positives in real test for some reason, although test accuracy is not bad. |
 | QuadraticDiscriminantAnalysis | 172.19 | 5.79 | 51.77514792899408 | N | Low accuracy.
 Too expensive to train and test. |
 | AdaBoostClassifier | 474.73 | 1.04 | 100.00 | N | Too good to be true.
 Very expensive to train. |

+The [classifiers](./classifiers) folder has all the tests for each classifier listed above.

 ## Detection